gmorel/me/routes/blog/index.md

 title: Blog
 ---

-## Leading our Symfony's API Behat tests to be more readable with JSON Schema
+postTitle: Leading our Symfony's API Behat tests to be more readable with JSON Schema
+postDate: December 10, 2015

 ### Do you really trust your REST APIs ?